-📝 Please note this setup guide is for premium accounts only.
-Pro accounts do not have access to this integration.
+📝 Please note: this setup guide is for Scale accounts only.
+Build and Train accounts do not have access to this integration.

 If you have an Azure Active Directory account, you’re in luck!
 You can now add Trainual to your Microsoft Azure Active Directory to use SSO on the fly.
 After adding us to AD, follow the below steps to get the integration set up in Trainual.

 This is a two-part setup guide.
 We'll walk through the entire process below!

 First, you need to register Trainual in your Microsft Azure account.